Teaching Networks to Solve Optimization Problems: Experiments

-More precisely, the encoder is a stack of multiple trainable (Induced) Set Attention Blocks (SAB and ISAB) \cite{lee2019set} that perform self-attention operations on a set and produce output containing information about pairwise interactions between elements.
+More precisely, the encoder is a stack of multiple trainable (Induced) Set Attention Blocks (SAB and ISAB) \cite{lee2019set} that perform self-attention operations on a set and produce output containing information about pairwise relations between elements.
 Note that these blocks are permutation equivariant, that is, for any permutation $\pi$ of elements in $\Xset=\{x_i\}_{i=1}^n$, $block(\pi\Xset)=\pi block(\Xset)$.
 As a composition of permutation equivariant blocks, the encoder is also permutation equivariant and captures higher-order interaction features.
-The decoder aggregates the features by a learnable pooling layer, Pooling by Multihead Attention (PMA) \cite{lee2019set} and send them through a SAB to get output.
-Here PMA is a permutation invariant operator, and the rest of the operators (SAB or ISAB) are all permutation equivariant, resulting in the overall architecture of the Set Transformer to be permutation invariant. \end{itemize}
+The decoder aggregates features by a learnable pooling layer, Pooling by Multihead Attention (PMA) \cite{lee2019set}, and send them through a SAB to get output.
+Since PMA is a permutation invariant operator, and the rest of the operators (SAB or ISAB) are all permutation equivariant, Set Transformer becomes a permutation invariant architecture.